jacoscaz/treesandrobots.github.io/works.md

 ## Software libraries

-Over the course of my career I've witnessed time and time again the inescapable correlation between a project's long-term maintainability and the level of care that had been put in keeping it as simple, as performant and as dependency-free as reasonable.
+Over the course of the years I've witnessed time and time again the inescapable correlation between a project's long-term maintainability and the level of care that had been put in keeping it as simple, as performant and as dependency-free as reasonable.